-The CTA Technology & Standards Forum is an event where engineers, product managers and people from technology alliances gather to hear presentations, network, share information and develop standards.
+The CTA Fall Technology & Standards Forum, a digital event, will bring together engineers, product managers, CTOs and people from technology alliances to gather to hear presentations, network, share information and develop standards.

 Hear industry experts discuss how digital therapeutics, artificial intelligence and the COVID-19 health crisis are changing content discovery, production, distribution and more.

 As the COVID-19 pandemic continues to alter our daily lives and disrupt innovations throughout the technology sector, CTA analysts provide an overview of current industry trends and the effects of the crisis on the technology industry.

 The COVID-19 outbreak has significantly disrupted the content ecosystem.
 This panel explores changes taking place in content production, delivery and new services that are being offered.
 Additionally, experts provide their thoughts on the lasting effects of COVID-19 on the content ecosystem.

 This is the first year NEXTGEN TV (ATSC 3.0) is truly commercially available in the U.S., with TV stations starting to broadcast in cities around the country and major TV brands offering compatible TVs.
 Get the latest update on the rollout status with broadcaster perspective from NAB and a look at the NEXTGEN TV market from CTA.

 The advent of audio and video streaming services has given consumers more content options than ever before.
 Choosing from this infinite pool of choices is getting easier thanks to artificial intelligence (AI).
 Explore ways AI is being used to improve content discovery and how it is changing the business models for these services.